davidderaedt/SVG-NOW/readme.md

 	Artworks in the the examples folder remain the property of their respective authors and shall not be redistributed without their permission.

+##Release notes

+#### v0.2 / beta 2 (Nov 18th 2014)

+By popular demand, all SVGO plugins can now be enabled or disabled via checkboxes in the panel.
+Default values match the default values of the SVGO project.

+#### v0.1 / beta 1 (Nov 10th 2014)

+First beta release.

+##FAQ

 ###Why?
 A much smaller & cleaner SVG code without modifying the underlying artwork.
 Using default parameters, file size typically decreases by 30% - 50% depending on the nature of the artwork.
 Note that there is no file compression, only code optimisation.